-When assisting my students with their MBA applications, I have found that some applicants ignore résumé and focus all their attention on GMAT and essays.
-Please note that Resume is a critical component of the application package, and it demands as much of your attention as your essays do.
-It is your first introduction to the Ad Com, so it should be strong enough to drive them to read your essays to learn more about you.
+When assisting my students with their MBA applications, I observed that some applicants overlook their résumé and focus all their attention on the GMAT and essays.
+Please note that Resume is a critical component of the application package and demands as much of your attention as your essays do.
+In fact, it serves as your first introduction to Ad Com, so it should be strong enough to drive them to read your essays to learn more about you.

-Example: Mentored & developed multiple vendors throughout project life cycle ensuring timely, under budget project completion; resulting in 150K savings
+Example: Mentored & developed multiple vendors throughout the project life cycle, ensuring on-time, under-budget project completion, resulting in 150K savings

-Often, applicants create résumés that are simply a laundry list of responsibilities and fail to not show results or accomplishments.
+Often, applicants create résumés that look like a laundry list of responsibilities, failing to showcase their results or accomplishments.
 Please make sure to demonstrate impact and, whenever possible, quantify your impact on your company/organization with measurable results or achievements.

 You can demonstrate your impact by providing specific details such as:

-- How much or by what percentage you reduced expenses?
+- How much or by what percentage did you reduce expenses?

 - How many people were on the team that you supervised?